Stabax/OmniUnit_old/readme.md

 (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-# Dependencies
+## Dependencies

   * None

-# Get Library
+## Get Library

-Clone latest revision of engine :
+Clone latest revision of library :

 git clone http://bitbucket.org/Baxlan/stblib.git

-# Use library
+## Use library

 Stblib is a header only library.
 Simply include it in your sources and use it.
 Look at the getting started related page.

-# Trello
+## Trello

-If you are interested by the development of the library and its futures versions : https://trello.com/b/ceG9w8T6/stblib
+If you are interested by the development of the library and its future versions : https://trello.com/b/ceG9w8T6/stblib